The title of this episode of Communio Santorum is A Glimmer of Reform.

 He maintained the right of everyone to examine the Bible for himself: “The New Testament is of full authority, and open to the understanding of simple men, as to the points that be most needful to salvation.”

-But in all his protest & call for reform, Wyclif aroused no hostility like that sparked by his attack on the doctrine of transubstantiation¸ which lies at the heart of the Mass.
+But in all his protests and call for reform, Wyclif aroused no hostility like that sparked by his attack on the doctrine of transubstantiation¸ which lies at the heart of the Mass.

 Wyclif’s denial of transubstantiation gave his enemies their opportunity.
-His support dwindled to a tiny few at Oxford.
+His support dwindled to just a few at Oxford.
 A council condemned his doctrines and forbade him lecturing.
-Then, William Courtenay, Archbishop of Canterbury, convened another council that condemned 10 of Wyclif s doctrines, labeling them as heretical.
-By 1382 Wyclif was persona non-grata at Oxford.
+Then, William Courtenay, Archbishop of Canterbury, convened a council that condemned ten of Wyclif s doctrines, labeling them heretical.
+By 1382, Wyclif was persona non-grata at Oxford.

 He turned to the people for support.
-He called for the Bible to be produced in the language of craftsmen and peasants so they could read & study and see how far the Church had departed from its roots.
-He led a handful of scholars at Oxford in the translation of the Latin Bible into the English language and copied the methods of St. Francis and the friars by wandering around, preaching outdoors, anywhere people were willing to listen.
+He called for the Bible to be produced in the language of craftsmen and peasants so they could read and study and see how far the Church had departed from its roots.
+He led a handful of scholars at Oxford in the translation of the Latin Bible into English and copied the methods of St. Francis and the friars by wandering around, preaching outdoors, anywhere people would listen.